-This year marked the 14th anniversary of the Great Colleges to Work For program, which included 196 colleges from across the country: 120 four-year colleges and 76 two-year colleges.
+This year marked the 15th anniversary of the Great Colleges to Work For® program, which included 212 colleges from across the country: 130 four-year colleges and 82 two-year colleges.
 All accredited institutions in the United States with an enrollment of at least 500 were invited to participate, at no cost to them.

-At the core of the program was a two-part assessment process.
-The first component was a faculty/staff survey (The ModernThink Higher Education Insight Survey©).
-The survey was sent to over 87,000 faculty and staff, with an overall response rate of 44%.
-Of the responses received, 6,428 of them were administrators, 12,229 were faculty, 11,827 were exempt staff, 6,709 were non-exempt staff, and 1,436 were adjunct faculty.
+At the core of the program is a two-part assessment process.
+The first component is a faculty/staff survey (The ModernThink Higher Education Insight Survey©).
+The survey was sent to over 111,000 faculty and staff, with an overall response rate of 44%.
+Of the responses received, 6,647 of them were administrators, 14,679 were faculty, 16,688 were exempt staff, 8,785 were non-exempt staff, and 1,978 were adjunct faculty.

-The core survey contained 55 statements, plus an additional 5 Faculty Experience statements for faculty and adjunct faculty only.
-It utilized a five-point agreement scale (Strongly Agree, Agree, Sometimes Agree/Sometimes Disagree, Disagree, Strongly Disagree), plus a Not Applicable response option.
-The survey instrument also included a 20-item benefits satisfaction component, 8 optional demographics, 2 pre-loaded demographics (employees were tagged with these demographic choices), and 2 open-ended questions.
+The core survey contains 55 statements, plus an additional 5 Faculty Experience statements for faculty and adjunct faculty only.
+It utilizes a five-point agreement scale (Strongly Agree, Agree, Sometimes Agree/Sometimes Disagree, Disagree, Strongly Disagree), plus a Not Applicable response option.
+The survey instrument also includes a 20-item benefits satisfaction component, 8 optional demographics, 2 pre-loaded demographics (employees were tagged with these demographic choices), and 2 open-ended questions.

-The ModernThink Higher Education Insight Survey measured ten core dimensions, plus a Faculty Experience dimension, reflecting managerial and organizational competencies.
+The ModernThink Higher Education Insight Survey© measures ten core dimensions, plus a Faculty Experience dimension, reflecting managerial and organizational competencies.
 These dimensions were determined and confirmed through a series of factor analyses and provide the basis for the recognition categories.

-Each Great Colleges to Work For participant was asked to submit a list of full-time employees randomly selected across four job categories: administrators, faculty, exempt staff, and non-exempt staff.
-Adjunct faculty members were included for two-year colleges.
-The sample size, as large as either 400 or 600, was based on the number of employees in those categories.
+Each Great Colleges to Work For® participant was asked to submit a list of full-time employees randomly selected across four job categories: administrators, faculty, exempt staff, and non-exempt staff.
+In addition, adjunct faculty members were included for two-year colleges.
+The sample size, as large as either 400 or 600, is based on the number of employees in those categories.
 Institutions with fewer than 500 people in the designated categories were invited to survey the entire employee population.

-The second part of the assessment process was an institutional audit (The ModernThink Institution Questionnaire© or “IQ”) which captured information detailing various institution demographics, policies and practices.
+The second part of the assessment process is an institutional audit (The ModernThink Institution Questionnaire© or “IQ”), which captures information detailing various institution demographics, policies and practices.
 This information enables us to examine which benefits and programs are most effective, identify best practices and compile benchmark data based on different categorizations of the program participants.

-Honor Roll status, for four-year colleges, was given to the ten institutions in each size that were cited most often across all of the recognition categories.
+For four-year colleges, Honor Roll status was given to the ten institutions in each size that were cited most often across all of the recognition categories.
 For two-year colleges, Honor Roll status was given to the four institutions that were cited most often in each size category.